-Generally, noninterest expense consists of all employee expenses and costs associated with operating our facilities, obtaining and retaining customer relationships and providing bank services.
+Noninterest expense is composed of all employee expenses and costs associated with operating our facilities, acquiring and retaining customer relationships and providing bank services.
 The major component of noninterest expense is salaries and employee benefits.
 Noninterest expense also includes operational expenses, such as occupancy expenses, depreciation and amortization of office equipment, professional and regulatory fees, including FDIC assessments, data processing expenses, and advertising and promotion expenses.